mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

     Generally we will take the weights of the PyTorch network as a benchmark, convert them to MindSpore weights and load them to achieve a uniform initialization of the weight parameters.
 Refer to the following two steps:

-    - Step 1: Save PyTorch network weights and conversion mappings for loading in MindSpore.
+    1. Save PyTorch network weights and conversion mappings for loading in MindSpore.

         Use the [ts.migrator.save_net_and_weight_params](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/api/migrator/save_net_and_weight_params.md#) interface to save PyTorch network weights and transformation mappings.
         For example: